331uw13/VirtualPanic/README.md

 # VirtualPanic

-aims to make 3D graphics fast, simple and fast results
+aims to be very simple and fast 3D graphics library

 ```
 TODO: